nmsulliv/parallel-arithmetic/README.md

 # Parallel Matrix Arithmetic

 ## Introduction
-Matrix.c performs parallel addition, subtraction, and multiplication using pThreads.
+Matrix.c performs parallel addition, subtraction, and multiplication on a matrix of any NxN size using pThreads.

 ### Run
 Once in the matrix, directory run

 `make`

 and then

 `./matrix`

+You are then prompted to enter an integer which represents the size of an NxN matrix.

 You should see an output that looks like this:

+`What NxN matrix size would you like?
+Please enter an integer N.`

+`4`

     Matrix A: